 - If you’re taking a train, the nearest big railway station will be in Kochi.
 From Kochi, take a local train to Alappuzha Railway Station.

 - Hiring a houseboat is expensive and costs about 5000 Rupees for 24 hours.
 Find a few people, if you’re travelling solo, and share the cost.
+Sharing always helps in saving money while visiting some of the popular places to visit in India.

 - The best place to hire a houseboat in Alleppey is the Government Tourist Center near the Alleppey bus station.